 The high-carbon steel blade has a hardness of 56 on the Rockwell Hardness Scale.
 This should reduce the need to frequently sharpen the blade.
 The steel also contains enough chromium to be labeled as stainless steel.

 The oval-shaped divot pattern along the edge of the blade is designed to prevent suction that keeps food stuck on the sides.
-This will make your food preparation quick and easy, and safer for your fingers, too.
+This will make your food preparation quick and easy, and it’s safer for your fingers, too.

 Unlike other Japanese knives with Wa handles, this one has rivets to hold the grip on tight.
 The blade actually has a full tang that extends all the way through the handle, so this knife isn’t going to fall apart on you.